oiianetwork/staking-docs/docs/option/import-account.md

 sidebar_position: 100
 ---

-# Import keys by Lighthouse cli
+# Import Keys by Lighthouse cli

 You **should not** use these parameters in your startup: